city96/ComfyUI_ExtraModels/README.md

 On windows, you may need a newer version of bitsandbytes for 4bit.
 Try `python -m pip install bitsandbytes --prefer-binary --extra-index-url=https://jllllll.github.io/bitsandbytes-windows-webui`

-You may also need to upgrade transformers. `pip install --upgrade transformers`
+You may also need to upgrade transformers and install spiece for the tokenizer. `pip install -r requirements.txt`

 ## VAE